University of Louisville, USA

 Jie Liang is the Richard and Loan Hill professor in the Department of Bioengineering at the University of Illinois at Chicago.
 He received his B.S. degree from Fudan University in 1986, MCS and Ph.D. in Biophysics from the University of Illinois at Urbana-Champaign in 1994.
 He was an NSF CISE research associate (1994-1996) at the Beckman Institute and National Center for Supercomputing and its Applications (NCSA), Urbana, IL.
 He was a fellow at the NSF Institute of Mathematics and Applications at Minneapolis in 1996.
 He was an Investigator at SmithKline Beecham Pharmaceuticals during 1997-1999.
 He joined UIC in 1999 as an assistant professor and became a full professor in 2007.
 He was a recipient of the NSF CAREER award in 2003.
 He was elected as a fellow of the American Institue of Medicine and Biological Engineering in 2007.
 He was a University Scholar from 2010-2012.

-Expertise: medical image analysis, quantitative imaging, computational anatomy, computer-aided diagnosis
+Expertise: medical image analysis, computer-aided diagnosis, pediatric imaging, computational anatomy

-Zhongming Liu is an assistant professor in the Weldon School of Biomedical Engineering, and the School of Electrical and Computer Engineering at Purdue University.
-He received his B.S. and M.S. degrees in electrical engineering from Zhejiang University in China, and received his Ph.D. degree in biomedical engineering from the University of Minnesota in USA.
-He further received postdoctoral training in magnetic resonance imaging and neuroscience at the National Institute of Neurological Disorders and Stroke.
-Currently, his research lab is primarily focused on developing magnetic resonance imaging methods to map and decode brain activity and connectivity in humans and small animals.
+Zhongming Liu is an Associate Professor of Biomedical Engineering, Electrical Engineering and Computer Science at the University of Michigan, Ann Arbor.
+He received his B.S. and M.S. degrees in Electrical Engineering from Zhejiang University in China and received his Ph.D. degree in Biomedical Engineering from the University of Minnesota in USA.
+He further received postdoctoral training in magnetic resonance imaging and neural engineering at the National Institutes of Health.
+His primary expertise and interest is developing and combining advanced techniques for imaging, recording, stimulating and modeling the brain to accelerate progress in neuroscience and artificial intelligence.

 Expertise:Cardiovascular System, Modeling, Patient Monitoring, Signal Processing